lucilejones/fullstack-knowledge-base/TypeScript-Fundamentals/typescript.md

 npx tsc <file name>
-the compilation step will alert us to type errors and the types will be removed so just the JS runs in the browser It will create a <file name>.js file based on the TS file
+the compilation step will alert us to type errors and the types will be removed so just the JS runs in the browser It will create a <file name>.js file based on the TS file To compile all the files at one we run npx tsc --init

 we can adjust settings in the tsconfig.json file